tekanoma/GoStreamRecord/README.md

 All of my example commands will be in linux.
 But its very few, and most if not all are the same on windows/mac.

-__API NOTE__: The API is still open after adding adding login credentials.
+__API NOTE__: The API is still open after adding adding login.
 The plan is to use browser cookies and optinally API secret key in the future for credentials via API.
+But every API endpoint will be reachable through a simple __curl__ command for now.
+This is not really any issue for anyone who only plan to use this inside their home network.
+But __Do NOT__ expose the port for this app on your router!!

 ## Core Features
 ### Recorder: